 Figure 3: Photobleaching analysis of various 488-excitable dyes in immunofluorescence experiments using MAX Stain Immunofluorescence Tools.

-The fluorescent properties of Chromeo 488, such as its intensity and sharp excitation & emission bands, and its ability to be combined with MAX Stain™ Immunofluorescence Tools make Chromeo 488 and its Fluorescent Secondary Antibody Conjugates excellent tools for multi-color experiments in widefield microscopy.
+The fluorescent properties of Chromeo 488, such as its intensity and sharp excitation & emission bands, and its ability to be combined with MAX Stain™ Immunofluorescence Tools make Chromeo 488 an excellent tools for multi-color experiments in widefield microscopy.
 Figure 4 shows a combination of Chromeo 488 with Chromeo 642 and DAPI.
 Figure 5 shows a combination of Chromeo 488 with Cy3.

-Figure 4: Multi-color staining of Phospho H2AX and tubulin using Chromeo 488 and Chromeo 642 secondary antibodies in untreated and etoposide-treated HeLa cells.
+Figure 4: Multi-color staining of Phospho H2AX and tubulin using Chromeo 488 in untreated and ETO-treated HeLa cells.

 Figure 5: Structural studies of the nervous system in Drosophila larvae.